nialljmiller/summer-school-2026-labs/content/monday/lab-1.md

 {{< /details >}}

 In MESA, we have to make a choice which opacity tables to use.
-MESA comes with several precomputed opacity tables for different sets of (X,Z), which are based on monochromatic opacities for a specific mixtures.
+MESA comes with several precomputed opacity tables for different sets of (X,Z), which are computed from monochromatic opacities, assuming a specific mixture.
 Since we want to be consistent with the Asplund et al. (2009) Solar mixture that we took, we use the appropriate opacity tables.
 Set the following controls in the ``&kap`` section.

 ```fortran